0peron/react-capstone/README.md

-# React Capstone - WeatherCheck
+# React Capstone - Weather Check
 Thinkful (https://www.thinkful.com/) React portfolio project - a responsive app to search for 4 day weather forecast in a city in the USA.

 ## Introduction